- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Exactly which park you get Happy 15 Entry to depends on which hotel you’re staying in.

 So, even with Happy Entry, you’ll still need to get to the park at least an hour and 15 minutes earlier than the specified opening time, ideally 90 minutes before – then head toward the special entrance for Disney guests.
+Your hotel will tell you exactly when you should go.

 Happy Entry is not available on your check-in day.
-Occasionally Disney also stops Happy Entry on specific days – they do publish these dates three months in advance though so check here before you book to ensure you’ll be able to take advantage of it.
+Occasionally, Disney also stops Happy Entry on specific days – they do publish these dates three months in advance, though, so check here before you book to ensure you’ll be able to take advantage of it.

 How to Book a Tokyo Disney Vacation Package?